 MICHELLE DJOKIC, ARTISTIC DIRECTOR

-Jonathan Moerschel is the violist of the renowned Calder Quartet, which enjoys a diverse career, playing both traditional quartet literature as well as partnering with innovative living composers.
-He teaches viola and chamber music at UC Santa Barbara.
+Jonathan Moerschel is violist of the renowned Calder Quartet, hailed as “superb” by the New York Times.
+The quartet plays and records the traditional quartet literature and works by innovative living composers.
+Moerschel teaches viola and chamber music at UC Santa Barbara.

 Grammy- nominated cellist Michelle Djokic enjoys a versatile career as chamber musician, soloist, and orchestral player.
 In 1997 Michelle founded Concordia Chamber Players based in New Hope, PA and remains the artistic director.

-Praised by the Seattle Times for “Simply marvelous,” violinist Tien-Hsin Cindy Wu appears on the world’s most prominent stages.
+Praised by the Seattle Times as “simply marvelous,” violinist Tien-Hsin Cindy Wu appears on the world’s most prominent stages.
 Passionate about programming, she is the Music Director of New Asia Chamber Music Society and founded Sunkiss’d Mozart.

-Violinist Alexi Kenney has earned wide-spread acclaim for his insightful and artistic interpretations and his inspired programming.
-Recipient of a Borletti-Buitoni Trust Award, Avery Fisher Career Grant, and was named “a talent to watch” by the New York Times.
+Violinist Alexi Kenney has earned wide-spread acclaim for his insightful interpretations and inspired programming.
+He has been awarded a Borletti-Buitoni Trust Award and an Avery Fisher Career Grant, and was named “a talent to watch” by the New York Times.